zhezhouzz/POPL-2027-UnderType/rebuttal/reviews/rebuttal.md

 The context `{[x = 0; y = 0]}` can satisfy Unno's semantics; however, it is not valid for either the entangled context (`x:{ν : nat | ⊤}, y:{ν : nat | ⊤}`) or the independent context (`x:{ν : nat | ⊤} * y:{ν : nat | ⊤}`).

-- Q: Example on 82.
+- Q: Example on L82.

 - A: Notice that we don't use the arrow type (i.e., orange arrow) defined in the Context Type language.
 This example shows a typing judgement that should fail (since we can find the counterexample) but doesn't fail within *an ill-formed type system unifying safety and reachability but not considering entanglement*.
-You are right, in our Context Type, the function `𝜆𝑦.𝑥 − 𝑦` is not a valid input with respect to `[v:nat∣v>0]→[v:nat∣v>0]`.
+Indeed, the function `𝜆𝑦.𝑥 − 𝑦` is not a valid input with respect to `[v:nat∣v>0]→[v:nat∣v>0]`.

 - Q: Example on Figure 6(a).